January 6, 2014

 “The ribbon corset is made of pieces of ribbon, as opposed to fabric.
 In 1901, a simple pattern of silk ribbon, two bones, and a busk was available, allowing women to construct their own ribbon corsets.” -Wikipedia

 By 1910, fashion began to turn away from extreme tight lacing to the Empire silhouette reminiscent of Regency fashions.
 Tight lacing was going out of style as health-consciousness swelled in importance.
-By the time of the Titanic, ribbon corsets became even more popular, much to the relief of intestines everywhere.
+By the time of the Titanic, ribbon corsets became even more popular.
 Sultry silk satin ribbon corsets were worn in the boudoir while sturdy cotton ones made sporting activities much easier.
 Ladies who had tight-laced for their entire lives still depended on the shapers to keep their figures well into the 1940s, until corsets were replaced by fashionable new girdles.
 These lovely corsettes, however, are still as beautiful as ever and are very, very wearable!

 Sidney Eileen offers a comprehensive, step-by-intense-step on how to craft your own custom ribbon corset, just like Edwardian fashionistas did 100 years ago!
 You can find the 4 part tutorial here, with plenty of large pictures, to help you: